brettski/awsnode/readme.md

-# aws orphans
+# awsnode

-some node stuff to locate orphaned items in aws.
+A collection of functions from working with the aws node sdk

+## setup
 To setup set aws keys in ~/.aws/credentials

 Typical format: